hmcts/design-system/app/views/content/hmcts-a-z/README.md

 The facts of the appeal which a tribunal is trying to establish.

 For citizens use:
-Reason for divorce
+Use with explanation.

 ### Financial order

 Explanation:
-A legally binding decision on how assets are divided after a divorce.
+A decision on how money and property should be divided as part of a divorce.
+A financial order is agreed by a judge and is legally-binding.

 For citizens:
-Use with explanation
+Use with explanation.

 ## G